 What is the Goal of Capital Budget Analysis?

 This analysis helps FMs decide which projects to fund and which to defer.
-It is based on project rankings that are measured against benchmarks and each other.
-If your projects pass the benchmark, then they are worth pursuing.
+It is based on project rankings, which are measured against benchmarks and each other.
+If your projects pass the benchmark, they are worth pursuing.

-Intelligent software, like FOUNDATION-Plans, can make the Capital Budget decision-making process much more manageable.
+Software, like FOUNDATION-Plans, makes Capital Budget decision-making more manageable.
 Our platform includes a system that associates costs with building deficiencies, ranks prioritization of construction projects, and performs in-depth analysis reporting.
 These reports are essential in helping facility managers prove to the CFO or other key financial executives that the projects they want approval for are critical for the facility's long-term health.

 For example, we have worked with the New York Department of Education (DoE) and the School Construction Authority (SCA) since 1998 to implement a system that performs comprehensive costing for the annual school construction budget.
 Our solution, FOUNDATION-Plans, allows the DoE to generate comprehensive reports based on specific SCA requirements, and our costing calculation software enables report generation based on inspection deficiencies.